-■ Dividends, distribution and reserves
+■ Dividends

 The Directors may from time to time authorise Dividends and Distributions to be paid to the Members in accordance with the procedure set out in the Law and subject to any Member's rights attaching to their shares.
-The declaration of the Directors as to the amount of the Dividend or Distribution available shall be final and conclusive.
+The declaration by the Directors as to the amount of the Dividend or Distribution available shall be final and conclusive.